-8. TRANSITION PLANNING
+9. TRANSITION PLANNING

 Bloorview School staff work closely with boards of education to support the transition of students to and from community schools.
-Consistent, clear communication is built into practice to ensure the strengths and needs of students leaving our school are shared so that appropriate supports and programming can be put in place.
-Transition meetings for IET students, or discharge meetings for HCC students leaving Bloorview School, include parents, representation from school board personnel, Holland Bloorview medical and therapy teams, school health support services and a Bloorview School Transition Liaison teacher, as appropriate.
-Transition planning is integral to the process.
-Community school placement and inclusion are essential considerations for students returning to their home school boards of education.
+Consistent, clear communication is built into practice to ensure the strengths and needs of students leaving our school are shared so that appropriate support and programming can be put in place.
+Transition meetings for IET students, or discharge meetings for HCC students leaving Bloorview School, may include parents, representatives from school boards, Holland Bloorview medical and therapy teams, and a Bloorview School Transition Liaison teacher.
 As part of the transition, we facilitate observation visits from receiving school boards/teams.